- The U.S. census is a direct count of every resident. Required by the Constitution, it has taken place every decade since 1790.

 Though the census dates back to the country’s founding, the U.S. Census Bureau did not become a permanent agency until 1902.
 Today, the bureau is part of the Department of Commerce and its director is appointed by the president and confirmed by the Senate.

-Conducting the census requires counting some 330 million people spread across more than 140 million housing units.
-Researchers must build a list of every single residence in the country, and the federal government must hire hundreds of thousands of temporary workers—that number reached 564,000 in 2010.
-With mounting pressure to control costs—the price tag for the 2020 budget is expected to surpass $15 billion, up from $13 billion in 2010—the bureau has turned to aerial imagery and other technologies to reduce the need to send workers door to door and limit the number of hires.
+Conducting the 2020 census required counting some 330 million people spread across more than 140 million housing units.
+Researchers had to create a list of every residence in the country, and the federal government had to hire hundreds of thousands of temporary personnel.
+(This workforce reached 564,000 in 2010.)
+With mounting pressure to control costs—the price tag for the 2020 count is expected to reach about $15.6 billion through 2023, up from $13 billion in 2010—the bureau turned to aerial imagery and other technologies to reduce the need to send workers door to door and limit temporary hires.

-As the coronavirus gained hold in the United States, the bureau delayed or extended most phases of the census, temporarily reduced staff, and suspended field operations.
-The virus also prompted officials to cancel job fairs used to recruit census-takers, and forced organizations to scrap in-person community awareness activities.
+As the new coronavirus gained hold in the United States, the bureau delayed or extended most phases of the census, temporarily reduced staff, and suspended field operations.
+The virus also prompted officials to cancel job fairs used to recruit census takers, and forced organizations to scrap in-person community awareness activities.

 What have been the controversies?

 Disputes over apportionment, demographics, and accuracy have cropped up since the beginning.
 For the 1790 census, U.S. marshals traversed the country on horseback to count each household and ask residents six demographic questions, including age, sex, and number of slaves owned.
 However, several early leaders, including President George Washington and Secretary of State Thomas Jefferson, doubted the official population count of just under four million, believing the true number to be higher.